Evintkoo/macro-announcement-effect/README.md

 Normalized Surprise_t = (A_t - E_t) / σ(E_t)
 ```

+**⚠️ IMPORTANT METHODOLOGICAL NOTE** (P1 FIX):

+By default, this project uses **proxy surprises** based on historical rolling means when forecast data is unavailable:
+- Columns prefixed with `proxy_surprise_` indicate historical-mean-based surprises
+- These are NOT forecast-based surprises (Bloomberg/Refinitiv consensus)
+- For publication-grade research, real forecast data should be integrated
+- See `config.yaml` → `analysis.mark_proxy_surprises` to control labeling
+- See `docs/methodology.md` for detailed discussion of limitations

 ### Key Features

 - **Automated Data Collection**: Free APIs for all data sources